CCS-voidBird/PhD_Notebook/Month2.md

 + heterozygous sugarcane [[5]](#5)

   + 10 basic chromosome
-  + mixture of aneuploid and homo(eo)logous chromosomes
+  + mixture of aneuploid and homologous chromosomes

+Environment: for windows 10

+​	Python 3.7

+​	Pytorch 1.9.0

+​	cuda 10.0

+​	cudnn 10.2

 **Note**

 Semi-parametric reproducing kernel Hilbert space (RKHS) regression models have also been advocated as a potential alternative to capture non-additive effects in genomic selection. [[3]](#3) [[4]](#4);